 Frequently asked questionsHow do expanded text ads work on mobile?

 Also consider using responsive ads instead of expanded text ads for your Display Network campaigns.
 Responsive ads can show as several different formats – including text ads – helping you to reach people better across apps and sites on the Google Display Network.
-Find out more
+Learn more

 - If your ad text frequently uses wider characters (like “m”) instead of narrower characters (like “i”), your headline text may be wider than the space available for it on some browser sizes.
 With most Latin languages, you can avoid this by limiting your combined headline character count to 33 characters in total.